💡 Sensor Light - Motion Sensor - Door Sensor - Sun Elevation - LUX Value - Scenes - Time - Light Control - Device Tracker - Night Lights

 More information on scenes and scripts please click here

 The automation exclusively supports entities.
-To conveniently locate your entities, you have the option to also select areas and devices, providing a quick and easy method.
+To conveniently locate your entities, you have the option to also select areas, devices and labels, providing a quick and easy method.
 Simply click the expand button " < > " as shown below.
-This expands your area or device, allowing for a swift identification of your entities.
+This expands your area, device or labels, allowing for a swift identification of your entities.
 Ensure your final selection is all green, containing only lights, switches, scenes, or script entities.

 Areas :x: